ABNORMAL

 Abnormal 1: Lambda print on aluminium. © ju90.07

-Welcome to the Abnormal website.
-This site documents my artist's residency at the National Institute of Medical Research (NIMR), which took place between 2006 - 2007.
-Funded by the Wellcome Trust, the residency explored ideas about normality, and asked whether there is a 'Scientific Model of Disability' that is distinct from the 'Medical Model of Disability'.
+Welcome to the Abnormal website, which functions as an online catalogue for the Abnormal exhibition and as a Home Page for the associated work.
+Abnormal developed from Ju Gosling aka ju90's artist's residency at the National Institute of Medical Research (NIMR), which took place between 2006 - 2007.
+Funded by the Wellcome Trust, the residency explored ideas about normality, and asked whether there is a 'Scientific Model of Disability' that is distinct from the 'Medical Model of Disability'?
+The exhibition toured nationally from 2008-2012, click here for further details.

 Funded by the